isabella232/katacoda-scenarios-8/alternator_getting_started_lab/step2.md

 In this script, the batch_write_item operation is used to write data to the table “mutant_data.”
 This allows for writing multiple items in one operation.
 Here you write two items using a PutRequest, which is a request to perform the PutItem operation on an item.

-Notice that unlike Scylla (and Cassandra for that matter) in DynamoDB, Writes do not have a configurable consistency level.
+Notice that unlike Scylla (and Cassandra, for that matter) in DynamoDB, Writes do not have a configurable consistency level.
 They use CL=QUORUM.

 Execute the script to write the two items to the table: